Orelbenr/cryptopals-writeups/Set1_Basics/README.md

  'v': 0.0082903, 'w': 0.0171272, 'x': 0.0013692, 'y': 0.0145984, 'z': 0.0007836, ' ': 0.1918182}
 ```

-We give each string a score which indicates how much it's chracters disribution is similar to the real one.
+We give each string a score that indicates how much its character distribution is similar to the real one.
 To evaluate this 'similarity' we use the **Bhattacharyya distance** (https://en.wikipedia.org/wiki/Bhattacharyya_distance)

 ```python